We integrate practical business strategies and our extensive knowledge of the law to provide clients comprehensive guidance and counsel.

 When our clients buy or sell some part of an entity, we advise and assist them with due diligence, including sales and supply agreements, relevant contracts, research and development agreements, licensing, franchising, distribution and indemnifications, negotiating representations and warranties.
 Our attorneys also advise clients on transfers of technology and intellectual property, as well as trademarks, copyrights and licenses.
 With regard to acquisition financing, we can recommend an approach best suited to the transaction considering the benefits and risks involved.
 Options include bank or institutional loans, venture capital and angel investors.
 Our attorneys are experienced working with private equity investors, as well as institutional lenders and lender groups.
 Attorneys in our real estate department are available to assist with lease transactions, as well as estoppels, consents and waivers as part of the deal.

-Stein Sperling also advises clients as they establish and implement exit strategies for executives and owners, including transitions of ownership to partners, family members or chosen employees.
+Stein Sperling advises clients as they establish and implement transition, succession and exit strategies for executives and owners, including transitions of ownership to partners, family members, key employees or third parties.
 We understand that an owner’s interest in a closely held business may be his or her largest and most important asset.
-Our business law attorneys work side-by-side with our full-service estates and trusts department to protect clients’ assets and interests.
+Our business law attorneys work side-by-side with our tax and estates and trusts departments to protect clients’ assets and interests.
 To prepare for transitions in ownership, we analyze the business’s needs and existing ownership structure, as well as the goals of its current and future owners.
 We advise clients on advanced planning related to tax structures and help them anticipate transitions and tax savings, while avoiding points of potential conflict.

 Another form of business transition is the process of dissolution, or winding up.
 A business “divorce” involves issues of control, ownership and distribution of property, as well as potential payments.
 These business decisions are often accompanied by high-stakes conflict and intense emotions.
 Our attorneys lend a depth of experience in negotiation and, when necessary, litigation to resolve disagreements as part of the dissolution process.